Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 Does charcoal brighten skin like turmeric?

-Turmeric actively brightens by helping regulate melanin production at the cellular level.
-This is a fundamental treatment, not just cleansing.
-For any brightening goals, choose turmeric.
+Turmeric actively brightens by helping regulate melanin production over time.
+This is a real treatment, not just cleansing.

 Research & References